WHAT’S HR & HR LAW?

 Perhaps even more importantly, I understand a client’s need to eventually separate themselves from me.
 Although I enjoy long-term & mutually beneficial relationships with clients, I recognize that if they are not learning how to resolve issues on their own & saving money, then I have failed.
 In fact, one of my mantras is that through utilization of my services, I hope to eventually render myself obsolete to my clients.
 Has this happened?
 Yes & no.

 New issues & problems always arise & though my counseling style involves relating all issues together into the “big picture” (macro), HR issues oftentimes require too much time & effort for in-house people to resolve or they need additional training to learn how to do it themselves.
-Specific instances include negotiating & implementing employment agreements (hiring & separation), labor negotiations, policy & handbook reviews, & training related to updates or changes in the law.
+Specific instances include a pandemic like COVID, negotiating & implementing employment agreements (E.g., hiring & separation), labor negotiations, policy & handbook reviews, & training related to updates or changes in the law.

 I have devoted my entire education & experience to helping businesses with their HR needs, with particular emphasis in the areas of labor & employee relations & labor & employment law.
 My record is superlative, check out my client testimonials for proof.
 Contact me to discuss your issues & concerns about anything you have read on my blog or to discuss your business’ HR related problems.